Board-Certified Veterinary Neurologists in Glen Mills, PA

 We now offer neurology services 5 days a week (Monday - Friday) with same-day diagnostics!

-Neurological conditions in pets can be frustrating and stressful for the whole family.
+Neurologic conditions in pets can be frustrating and stressful for the whole family.
 Symptoms can be confusing and difficult to witness.
-At Pinnacle Veterinary Specialists, we make it a point to ensure you fully understand your pet’s neurological condition as well as their treatment options so we can make informed decisions together for their care.
+At Pinnacle Veterinary Specialists, we make it a point to ensure you fully understand your pet’s neurologic condition as well as their treatment options so we can make informed decisions together for their care.
 Our veterinary neurologists and support team in Glen Mills, PA work closely with you and your primary veterinarian to manage your pet’s condition and give them the highest quality of life possible during and after treatment.
-Call us today at (610) 477-8797 to schedule an appointment today.
+Call us today at (610) 477-8797 to schedule an appointment.

 veterinary neurologist in glen mills pa

-Symptoms of a neurological conditions can vary substantially depending on whether the cause of the problem is in the brain, spinal cord, or nervous system.
-Our specialists will perform a physical and neurological evaluation when you bring your pet in, and we’ll also ask you some questions so we can get a full picture of your pet’s condition.
-We’ll also use advanced technology include our MRI, digital X-ray, and CT scan to diagnose the problem.
+Symptoms of neurologic conditions can vary substantially depending on whether the cause of the problem is in the brain, spinal cord, or peripheral nervous system.
+Our specialists will perform a physical and neurologic evaluation when you bring your pet in, and we’ll ask you some questions so we can get a full picture of your pet’s condition.
+We’ll also use advanced technology including our MRI, digital X-ray, and CT scan to diagnose the problem.

 • Seizures